Sliven: Middle Ages

 Paleoornithologist Zlatozar Boev discovered bone remains of 14 species of wild and domestic birds in Hissarlaka from the 10th-12th centuries.
 The findings of Hawk eagle (Aquila fasciata) and grouse (Tetrao urogallus) are among the rarest in the country.

 The town continued to exist after the dissolution of the first empire.
 The Pechenegs briefly controlled it in mid-10th century, after which it began to decline.
 In 1153, the town was rebuilt.
 The fortress was abandoned and ceased.

 During the Second Bulgarian Empire, twenty-four monasteries were built in its vicinity, which formed a complex.
-Under Tsar Ivan Alexander, Sliven was a town near the Roman Empire.
-During the Ottoman invasion, the medieval town was destroyed and the monasteries were burnt.
+Under Tsar Ivan Alexander, Sliven was a town near the Byzantine Empire.
+During the Ottoman invasion of Bulgaria, the medieval town was destroyed and the monasteries were burnt.
 The city was known as "İslimye" by the Turks.

-Early Modern History
+Early modern history

-Sliven distinguished itself as a Jewish center.
-By 1859, 30 Jewish families lived in Sliven, where a synagogue and a Jewish school were built for them.
+During Ottoman rule Sliven was a sanjak centre in first Rumelia eyalet, then Silistre (Özi) eyalet, Edirne vilayet.
+From the beginning of the 16th century it was the centre of a kaza, which retained its territory until the middle of the 19th century.
+In the 17th century Sliven developed as a crafts centre and also famous for the production of guns, pickaxes, iron tools.
 The town was the settlement of a strong Hajduk movement against the Ottomans and became known as "the town of the hundred voivodes".
 Among them were Hadzhi Dimitar, Zlati Voivoda and Panayot Hitov.
 As the chief priest of the Bulgarian Militia, Amphilohiy from Sliven consecrated the Samara flag in Ploiești.

-In the 17th century Sliven developed as a crafts centre and also famous for the production of guns, pickaxes, iron tools.
+Sliven was also as a Jewish center.
+By 1859, 30 Jewish families lived in Sliven, where a synagogue and a Jewish school were built for them.